 Camino de Santiago is one of the greatest pilgrimage routes in the world.
 The destination of this road is the Cathedral of Santiago de Compostela, located in the northern part of Spain.
 Overall, the route in Latvia is approximately 300 km long.
 It starts in Valka and continues through Valmiera, Cēsis, and Sigulda.
 It leads through Carnikava, Riga, and Kalnciems, then turns into Līvbērze, Dobele, Augstkalne before concluding in Žagare.
 It begins in Valka at the Estonian border and consists of 15 stages.
 The construction of the road is based on the international terms and conditions in cooperation with the Spanish Road Construction Association of Santiago.

 The approximate length of the trail is 1070 km.
 Each hiker will be able to adjust the distances according to his or her abilities and interests.
 The trail stretches across the entire Latgale region, forming the shape of a sideways eight, the infinity sign.
-It is planned to include at least one lake in each hiking day.

 If the above-mentioned hiking routes seem too long and you want to start with something a little easier, then here are some more ideas for where you can hike to explore Latvia’s nature and wildlife!
 You can plan the distance, duration, stops, and places of interest along the route.
 Have a beautiful hike around Latvia!